Skip to Main Content

 • In the Bronze model, no Open Access Fee is paid but the publisher chooses to make a publication freely available to read.

-• Many Open Access advocates and research funders do not regard Bronze as truly Open Access, because the publisher can stop the freely available publications at any time, whereas genuinely Open Access publications are under specific Creative Commons licenses allowing reuse.
+• Many Open Access advocates and research funders do not regard Bronze as Open Access, because the publisher can stop the freely available publications at any time, whereas genuinely Open Access publications are under licenses which allow re-use.

 Latest initiatives